Search Knowledge Base by Keyword

 When a user surpasses the number of allowed failed log in attempts, a lockout notification is shown:

-From this moment the user is considered blocked and will be visible in the Locked Users tab in the plugins settings, and can be unlocked by using the Unlock button.
+From this moment on, the user account is locked and will be visible in the plugin’s Locked Users page.
+Locked users can be unlocked by using the Unlock button.

 At this point, the user will be able to log back in as normal, and if you have the Reset password on unblock setting enabled, the user will be required to set a new password upon successful login.